andrewsinelnikov/andrewsinelnikov/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm a web developer currently based in beautiful Lviv.
-I enjoy building beautiful, cool and useful stuff. <br /> I have both teaching and practical experience of working on real projects and can handle web applications from scratch. <br />
+I enjoy building amazing, cool and useful stuff. <br /> I have both teaching and practical experience of working on real projects and can handle web applications from scratch. <br />
 I'm excited to work on a task I don't know how to solve.